Get a Medicare Supplement

 They Say It’s Your Birthday!

 In California, if you want to move from your current Medicare Supplement plan, you can!
-You can apply 30 days before and 60 days after your birthday!
+You can apply starting on your birthday and 60 days after your birthday!
 Yes, you can move to any plan of equal or lesser benefit with the carrier of your choice.
 The soonest your new plan can take effect is the month after your birthday.

-Idaho lets you sign your application 30 days prior to and 63 days after your birthday, and the effective date must fall on your birthday or up to 90 days after your birthday.
+Idaho lets you sign your application on your birthday and up to 63 days after your birthday.
 Thanks Idaho!

 Illinois is more strict about their Birthday Rule; you can change if you’re between the ages of 65 and 75, your new plan benefit must not exceed your current plan, AND you have to stay with the same company.
 Your special enrollment window starts on your birthday and lasts for 45 days.
 Get crackin’!

-In Kentucky, you can enroll 30 days before your birthday and up to 60 days after.
-You must choose the same plan as your current plan, though, F to F, or G to G. The effective date can be on your birthday or up to 90 days after.
+In Kentucky, you can enroll on your birthday and up to 60 days after.
+You must choose the same plan as your current plan, though, F to F, or G to G, etc..

 For Nevada, you can change your Medigap carrier or plan to an equal or lesser one on the first day of your birth month, and the window to change is open for 61 days after your birthday.

-In Oklahoma you can make a change 30 days before or up to 60 days after your birthday.
-Your new plan must start on your birthday or up to 90 days afterwards.
+In Oklahoma you can make a change on of up to 60 days after your birthday.
+Your new plan must have the same or lesser benefits.

 Oregon also allows policyholders to change to a plan with any carrier of equal or lesser benefit without health underwriting.
 You could change 30 days before your birthday or 30 days after, giving you 61 days to take advantage of the rule.